Using IATI: A guide for NGOs

 - project completion report

-Q: How should we deal with partners, especially partners who sub-grant?
+Q: How should we deal with partners, especially partners to whom we sub-grant DFID funds?

 Q: Do we, as the ‘reporting organisation’, also need to be listed as an ‘accountable’ organisation?